-Compulsory RSE and Health Education content for secondary schools Year group and curriculum area On the issue of intimate and sexual relationships, including sexual health , students should know: a. how to recognise the characteristics and positive Year 7 SCIENCE Year 8 PSHE Year 9 PSHE Year 10 THEOLOGY Year 1 SCIENCE aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. b. that all aspects of health can be affected by h is taught in Year 7 when students learn the biological process of conception, labelling the male and female reproductive a will be explored in Y9- 11 in their topics linked to healthy relationships d, f, i-j, I will be explored by students in Easter and Trinity of Year 9.
-Students will be taught that abstinence is promoted as the only safe way to a-b, e-f, i-k will be explored by students in Year 10 as Christian attitudes towards contraception examined and evaluated in depth and detail.
-The nature of the sexual union will be taught in the light of Catholic teaching on Natural Law, with reference to Pope John Paul II's 'Theology of c, f, i will be studied by Year 11 students in Science as part of the GCSE when they learn about methods of contraception, and the efficacy, advantages and drawbacks of each method in relation to reproduction and health, including diseases and miscarriage. h. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). i. how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing j. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment k. how the use of alcohol and drugs can lead to risky sexual behaviour.
-I. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment Students are taught the Anglican and Catholic church's views.
+Compulsory RSE and Health Education content for secondary schools Year group and curriculum area h is taught in Year 7 when students learn the biological process of conception, labelling the male and female reproductive systems, and learning the stages of PSHE a will be explored in Y9- 11 in their topics linked to healthy relationships k will be explored only partially by students in Year 8 and 9 as they are introduced PSHE d, f, i-j, I will be explored by students in Easter and Trinity of Year 9.
+Students will be taught that abstinence is promoted as the only safe way to avoid unwanted pregnancies and Year 10 THEOLOGY a-b, e-f, i-k will be explored by students in Year 10 as Christian attitudes towards contraception examined and evaluated in depth and detail.
+The nature of the sexual union will be taught in the light of Catholic teaching on Natural Law, with reference to Pope John Paul II's 'Theology of learn about methods of contraception, and the efficacy, advantages and drawbacks of each method in relation e. that they have a choice to delay sex or to enjoy intimacy without sex f. the facts about the full range of contraceptive choices, efficacy and options available. g. the facts around pregnancy including menstruation, pregnancy, and birth.
+IVF is referred to. to the risks of alcohol.
 STIs.
+How to detect warning signs of abusive behaviours will also be taught. the Body'.
+All Christian and non-Christian attitudes towards sex and relationships will be examined in depth and detail.
+A range of to reproduction and health, including diseases and infections.

+miscarriage. h. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). i. how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing j. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment k. how the use of alcohol and drugs can lead to risky sexual behaviour. l. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment Students are taught the Anglican and Catholic church's views.
+STIs.
 They will be signposted to NHS contraception and sexual health services. relationships and their consequences will be taught, such as Virtue Ethics, Situation Ethics, Utilitarianism, and Deontological Ethics.
-Students will be taught a range of Christian views on same-sex relationships.
-Humanist views on abortion and fertility -- -- -- --- -- ---
+Students will be taught a range of Christian views on same-sex Humanist views on abortion and fertility -- -- -- -- -- --